 Electrical space heaters provide the most variety when it comes to heat output methods, starting with convection models.

 Convection space heaters make use of internal heat coils and a fan to spread heated air out through the unit’s grated face plate.
+An example of this is an electric fireplace.

 Meanwhile, infrared space heaters apply direct heat to the object at which it is directed rather than heating the air surrounding the target.
 This makes infrared models ideal for meeting personal heating needs.